Anna Vargas

 Getting in touch

-I offer a free 20-minute call where we can talk things through and see if working together feels right for you.
+I offer a free 20-minute introductory call where you can tell me a little about what is bringing you to therapy, ask questions and see whether working together feels right.

 Training, qualifications & experience